Extra police on patrol during the holidays

-DECATUR COUNTY - The Decatur County Traffic Safety Partnership has announced that it will be increasing patrols during the holiday season as part of a statewide crackdown on impaired driving.
+RUSHVILLE - The Rushville Police Department announced that it will be increasing patrols during the holiday season, as part of a statewide crackdown on impaired driving.

 This is part of the Safe Family Travel campaign aimed at reducing crashes and traffic fatalities around the holidays, when statistics show an increased potential for drunk driving.
-The high-visibility patrols are funded by the National Highway Traffic Safety Administration with a grant from the Indiana Criminal Justice Institute.
+The high-visibility patrols are funded by the National Highway Traffic Safety Administration (NHTSA) with a grant from the Indiana Criminal Justice Institute (ICJI).

-"This holiday season, we'll have a strong and visible police presence focused on keeping people safe and dangerous drivers off the road," said Sheriff Dave Durant “This effort is a reminder about the dangers of impaired driving, but it also serves as a warning.
-If you choose to drive impaired on drugs or alcohol, you will be arrested.”
+"This holiday season, we'll have a strong and visible police presence focused on keeping people safe and dangerous drivers off the road," Coordinator Patrolman Brent C. Campbell said.
+"This effort is a reminder about the dangers of impaired driving, but it also serves as a warning.
+If you choose to drive impaired on drugs or alcohol, you will be arrested."

 Every year, more than 10,000 people die in drunk-driving crashes in the U.S. That's approximately one person every 52 minutes.
 While driving under the influence is a daily concern, it's more prevalent around certain holidays, with Christmas and New Year's among the deadliest.

-“It’s important to remember that these aren’t just numbers we’re talking about,” said Robert Duckworth, ICJI Traffic Safety Director.
-“These are people with loved ones whose lives were cut short due to impaired driving.
-Your choices behind the wheel matter, and they can have serious consequences.”
+"It's important to remember that these aren't just numbers we're talking about," Robert Duckworth, ICI Traffic Safety Director, said.
+"These are people with loved ones whose lives were cut short due to impaired driving.
+Your choices behind the wheel matter, and they can have serious consequences."

 Throughout the campaign, officers will be working overtime to raise awareness about the dangers of impaired driving, which includes more than just drugs and alcohol.
 Certain prescription and over-the-counter medications can also affect a person's ability to drive safely, so it's important to read and follow all warning labels or consult with a doctor before driving.